allcentury/being-an-engineering-leader/me_you_us.md

 Good examples of achievable goals:

-1. I want to try out CockroachDB as an alternative to PostgreSQL and present my finds back to the team by the end of Q2.
+1. I want to try out CockroachDB as an alternative to PostgreSQL and present my findings back to the team by the end of Q2.
-1. I want to test AWS Lambda on our async batch processing to see if it scales better and/or is more cost efficient.
+1. I want to test AWS Lambda on our async batch processing to see if it scales better and/or is more cost effective.
 I'll write up a report back to the team with my findings.

 Poor examples of achievable goals: